 Examinations are conducted by WSET Approved Programme Providers (APPs).
-Administratively, APPs must comply with the criteria and codes of practice set out in the Operating Handbook.
+APPs must comply with WSET policies and procedures set out in the APP Handbook.

 Assessment Method

 The WSET Level 3 Award in Wines will be assessed by a closed-book theory examination and a tasting examination.
 In order to gain an overall pass a candidate must achieve a pass mark of 55 per cent in both the theory and the tasting examination.